Below are some of the most Frequently Asked Questions I've received over the years. If you cannot find your answers here, feel free to contact us.

 In most cases, yes!
 Most of the costumes have size restrictions.
 Usually the more armor, the more restrictions.
 If you think you are exceptionally small or big, you can always contact us first and we will ask for a few measurements just to give you an idea

 Most items take 4 to 6 weeks to complete.
-More challenging or unusual items can take much longer depending on the complexity, material availability, work load, and life events.
+More challenging or unusual items can take much longer depending on the complexity, supply chain, and work load.
 Feel free to ask for an estimated time.

 Yes, I will sell just about any part of a costume, painted or unpainted.